PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

 .. note::

     This expression may be so complex that you won't immediately understand what it means.
-Don't worry; we'll explain how it can be used to solve the constrained optimization problem in Problem :eq:`preknow-eq-1`.
+Don't worry, we'll explain how it can be used to solve the constrained optimization problem in Problem :eq:`preknow-eq-1`.

 .. tab-set::